Soupman123/SoupOS/index.md

 </ul>

 ### What is SoupOS?
 [SoupOS](http://github.com) is a computer operating system currently maintained & written by [Soupman123](https://github.com/Soupman123/).
+SoupOS is a hobby operating system not written to compete with other operating systems, and is currently just a small project.

-### Specifications
+### What can SoupOS do?
-SoupOS is a operating system using a UEFI bootloader.
-Some of the main features inlude but are not limmited to:
+Some of the main features inlude but are not limmited to at this moment:
 ```
 PS/2 Mouse
 Basic Keyboard